malliina/appbundler/README.md

 # appbundler #

-A work in progress port of Oracle's appbundler for OSX.
+A port of Oracle's appbundler for OSX.

 For SBT integration, see [sbt-packager](https://github.com/malliina/sbt-packager).